-- 4.1 The University and a staff member covered by this Agreement may agree to make an individual flexibility arrangement to vary the effect of the following terms of the Agreement: - (i) Flexible Work Arrangements -Clause 54, to allow an individual staff member to access the mechanisms provided under that clause to vary their working patterns and ordinary hours of work.
+- 4.1 The University and a staff member covered by this Agreement may agree to make an individual flexibility arrangement to vary the effect of the following terms of the Agreement: - (i) Flexible Work Arrangements Clause 544, to allow an individual staff member to access the mechanisms provided under that clause to vary their working patterns and ordinary hours of work. - (ii) Annual Leave Clause 57, to allow a staff member to cash out a particular amount of paid annual leave on reasonable grounds, including financial hardship, if the following conditions are met: - the payment made to the staff member must not be less than the amount that would have been payable had the staff member taken the leave at the time the payment is made; - the agreement to cash out annual leave must not result in the staff member's remaining paid annual leave balance being less than four weeks; and - other than in exceptional circumstances, the maximum amount of annual leave that may be cashed out during the life of the Agreement is two weeks.